 Gen emerges from Kun, the Earth

-Kun stands for a thorough inventory.
-We may note things which are unnecessary ballast, which block our efforts and consume our energies.
-When Gen evolves from Kun, we can confidingly let go of ballast and entrust ourselves to earth’s gravity.
-This way we not only release muscles and tendons, but our entire being.
+Kun, the earth, stands for a thorough inventory.
+We may note things that are unnecessary ballast, which obstruct our efforts and deplete our energy.
+When Gen arises from Kun, we can confidently let go of the ballast and surrender ourselves to the force of earth’s gravity.
+In doing so, we not only release our muscles and tendons but our entire being.

-Examples for hexagrams where Gen emerges from Kun → here.
+Examples of hexagrams where Gen emerges from Kun → here.

 Gen emerges from Zhen, the Thunder

-Examples for hexagrams where Gen emerges from Zhen → here.
+Examples of hexagrams where Gen emerges from Zhen → here.

 What does Gen develop into?